 Study: Just breathing in Downtown Pittsburgh can be like smoking most of a cigarette

-Spending the day breathing the air in Downtown Pittsburgh Thursday would have the same effect on your health as smoking three-quarters of a cigarette, according to a Berkeley study and a new app.
+Spending the day breathing the air in Downtown Pittsburgh on Thursday would have the same effect on your health as smoking three-quarters of a cigarette, according to a Berkeley study and a new app.

 Downtown Greensburg on Thursday was equivalent to half a cigarette per day; North Braddock, overlooking U.S. Steel's Edgar Thompson Works and down the Mon Valley from the Clairton Coke Works, was like a smoke and a half.